sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/send-data-sumo-logic.md

 sensuctl asset info sumologic-handler
 {{< /code >}}

-The response will list the available builds for the Sensu Sumo Logic Handler dynamic runtime asset.
+The response will list the available builds for the sensu/sensu-sumologic-handler dynamic runtime asset.

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.